 Usually, young fig trees will need only 28 grams or one ounce of plant food per month.

-Older fig trees require less fertilizer and may only need half of the required amount in comparison to young fig trees.
+Older fig trees require less fertilizer and may only need half the amount necessary compared to young fig trees.

-Without feed, your fig tree may produce lesser or no fruit at all.
+Without feed, your fig tree may produce less or no fruit.
 Thus, fertilizing is important to get lush green leaves and healthier fruits.

-When fertilizing your fig tree, take an approach that makes it easy for you to know when the plant needs food.
+When fertilizing your fig tree, take an approach that makes it easy to know when the plant needs food.

 You can either opt for slow-releasing fertilizers or fast-releasing ones.